apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 done
 ```

-### How to use MySQL as the DolphinScheduler's database instead of PostgreSQL?
+### How to Use MySQL as the DolphinScheduler's Database Instead of PostgreSQL?

 > Because of the commercial license, we cannot directly use the driver of MySQL.
 >